survivejs/webpack-book/manuscript/packages/01_consuming.md

 npm's lookup algorithm is another aspect that's good to understand.
 Sometimes this can explain certain errors, and it also leads to good practices, such as preferring local dependencies over global ones.
 The basic algorithm goes like this:

 1. Look into immediate packages.
-If there is *node_modules*, crawl through that.
-This will also check the parent directories until it reaches project root.
+If there is *node_modules*, crawl through that and also check the parent directories until the project root is reached.
 You can check that using `npm root`.
 2. If nothing was found, check globally installed packages.
 If you are using Unix, look into */usr/local/lib/node_modules* to find them.
-You can figure out the exact directory using `npm root -g`.
+You can figure out the specific directory using `npm root -g`.
 3. If the global lookup fails, it will fail hard.
 You should get an error now.

 On a package level, npm resolves to a file like this: